dperique/Kubernetes_tutorials/Kubespray_cluster_operations.md

 * `systemctl enable etcd`
 * `systemctl start etcd`

-NOTE: For debugging, if your `/etc/etcd.env` file is already created, you can just run `/usr/local/bin/etcd` and watch the output on the command line.
+NOTE: If your `/etc/etcd.env` file is already created, you can just run `/usr/local/bin/etcd` on the command line as it will use the parameters specified in `/etc/etcd.env`.
+Running this way, you can watch the output on the screen.
+This is helpful for debugging so you can watch for errors and deal with them as you see them.

 Check the etcd cluster health using the etcdctl command as described in the next section.
 You should see all members as healthy.
 If not, repeat the above steps and possibly run etcd on the command line to help debug.
 Once done debugging, get etcd to run via the service.

-Once the etcd cluster is fully functional, rerun kubespray/cluster.yml wth `--limit x` where x is the name of the new node.
-At this point, we only need to run the cluster.yml playbook on that one node so that it can finish with the kubspray tasks that would've run if kubespray didn't abort.
+Once the etcd cluster is fully functional, rerun kubespray/cluster.yml wth `--limit x` where x is the name of the new node since we only need to run the cluster.yml playbook on that one node so that it can finish with the kubspray tasks that would've run had it not aborted.
+If etcd is fully up, then kubespray should get past the part where it aborted earlier.

 The output of `kubectl get node` should show all nodes (including the new one).

 NOTE: `kubectl get node` may show all nodes present but the etcd cluster may still only have two members.
+Check etcd status via `kubectl get componentstatuses`.

 ### Running the etcdctl command